uvarc/rc-website/content/education/courses.md

 This course introduces methods, tools, and software for reproducibly managing, manipulating, analyzing, and visualizing large-scale biomedical data.
 Specifically, the course introduces the R statistical computing environment and packages for manipulating and visualizing high-dimensional data, covers strategies for reproducible research, and culminates with analysis of data from a real RNA-seq experiment using R and Bioconductor packages.

+# CS 6501: Distributed & Cloud Computing

+**Spring 2017**

+This graduate course introduces a basic grounding in designing and implementing distributed and cloud systems.
+It aims to acquaint students with principles and technologies of server clusters, virtualized datacenters, Grids/P2P, Internet clouds, social networks, Internet of Things (IoT), and applications.
+Students will have the opportunity to gain hands-on experience on public cloud such as Amazon EC2.
+Selected scientific applications will also be used as case studies to gain hands-on experiences.